lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 1. If the length of the encrypted keying material is less than nLen bytes, output "decryption error", and stop.

-2. Convert the ciphertext C to an integer c, most significant byte first (see NOTE below):
+2. Convert the ciphertext ct to an integer c, most significant byte first (see NOTE below):

    ~~~
-        c = StringToInteger (C)
+        c = StringToInteger (ct)
    ~~~

    If the integer c is not between 0 and n-1, output "decryption